HIMANSHIWANJARI/UtilWise/README.md

 # Utilwise

-**Utilwise** is a community-based expense management mobile app that helps users efficiently track, split, and settle shared expenses within different groups like families, friends, travel teams, or roommates.
+UtilWise is a community-driven expense management mobile app designed to help users effortlessly track, split, and settle shared expenses within various groups such as families, friends, travel companions, or roommates.
+It simplifies group budgeting by ensuring transparency, reducing confusion, and making financial collaboration seamless.
 ---

 ## Features